 West resorts on Indy Pass (17):

 Alaska resorts on Indy Pass — Eaglecrest; B.C Apex, Manning Park, Sasquatch Mountain; California — China Peak, Mt.
-Shasta Ski Park, Snow Valley, Mountain High, Dodge Ridge; Oregon — Hoodoo Ski Area, Mt.
+Shasta Ski Park, Mountain High, Dodge Ridge; Oregon — Hoodoo Ski Area, Mt.
 Ashland; Mt.
 Hood Meadows; Washington — 49 Degrees North Mountain Resort, Hurricane Ridge Ski & Snowboard Area, Mission Ridge, Ski Bluewood, White Pass.

 Rocky Mountain resorts on Indy Pass: (18):